Kipras Bielinis: Occupied Lithuania and United States

-Bielinis, as many other Lithuanian intellectuals, retreated west and in August 1944 arrived to Berlin.
+Bielinis, like many other Lithuanian intellectuals, retreated west and in August 1944 arrived to Berlin.
 He joined VLIK and once again became responsible for its finances.
 He headed VLIK's finance committee which grew to become the Lithuanian National Foundation.
 Bielinis and others organized the Social Democratic Party of Lithuania in exile – they held a congress in September 1949 in Prien am Chiemsee, Germany, and sent out many declarations and memorandums to political leaders in Europe and United States concerning Lithuania's occupation, mass deportations, and other Soviet repressions He was also a member of the special commission organizing the Lithuanian World Community and preparing the Lithuanian Charter in 1949..
 Bielinis moved to the United States in September 1949 and joined the cultural life of Lithuanian Americans, including the Lithuanian Socialist Federation – he established the federation's Book Fund in 1953.
 In 1951, he was one of the founders of the Lithuanian-American Community and a member of the Committee for a Free Lithuania, which was related to the National Committee for a Free Europe and later joined the Assembly of Captive European Nations.
 When VLIK moved to the United States in 1955, Bielinis rejoined its activities and was briefly its acting chairman from 3 October to 29 November 1964.
 In November 1964, he was elected to the seven-person board of VLIK.
 He also contributed articles social-democratic Lithuanian press, including newspapers Keleivis (Traveler), Naujienos (News), magazines Darbas (Work) and Darbininkų balsas (Voice of Workers).
 In 1963, he published Teroro ir vergijos imperija sovietų Rusija (Soviet Russia, the Empire of Terror and Slavery) in which he calculated Lithuania's demographic losses of about 1 million people during World War II and post-war Soviet terror, described the Soviet Gulag system, and presented examples of living conditions of camps in Vorkuta and elsewhere.

 Bielinis died in 1965 in New York.
-On 30 May 1966, ashes of Bielinis and Steponas Kairys were buried at the Lithuanian National Cemetery in Chicago where a monument by architect Jonas Kova-Kovalskis was erected in 1979.
+On 30 May 1966, the ashes of Bielinis and Steponas Kairys were buried at the Lithuanian National Cemetery in Chicago, where a monument by architect Jonas Kova-Kovalskis was erected in 1979.
 Their urns were reburied at the Petrašiūnai Cemetery in Kaunas on 18 July 1996.